 Research is integral to psychology and the scientific endeavour that lies at the heart of the discipline.
 Formulating hypotheses, articulating research questions, designing studies and collecting and analysing data (through the use of both quantitative and qualitative methods), are all critical elements of the scientific and research method.
 Such methods are taught formally and informally throughout the undergraduate degree.
 For example, formal lectures provide indepth knowledge of a particular area while lab-based classes provide the necessary skills to analyse data using both quantitative and qualitative methods.
 Furthermore, the aim of practical classes is to put this knowledge into practice.
 However, it is only when students become actively involved in, or are exposed to, a research environment that they truly appreciate the value of research and its central role in psychology.
 By working within a research context and by helping to carry out research, many of the psychological concepts and principles taught in class really begin to make sense.
-Furthermore, experience of working within a research context can help to prepare students to conduct their own independent piece of research in final year and might inspire students to consider postgraduate research options, or future careers as psychological scientist/practitioners.
+Furthermore, experience of working within a research context can help to prepare students to consider postgraduate research options, or future careers as psychological scientist/practitioners.